 • City of Moore outdoor warning sirens.
-This is a network of 42 sirens spaced throughout the City.
+This is a network of 44 sirens spaced throughout the City.
 These sirens are capable of producing alerting tones, pre-recorded digital voice, or live voice (public address).
 These sirens are controlled via two-way radio, with encoders available in the Emergency Operations Center and the City's Mobile Command Vehicle.
-Thirty-three of the sirens operate from batteries charged by commercial or solar power; the remaining sirens operate from commercial power only.
-Each unit is equipped with a diagnostics and status monitoring package, which reports any changes in the siren's status to the EOC.
+Thirty-five of the sirens operate from batteries charged by commercial or solar power; the remaining sirens operate from commercial power only.
+Each unit is equipped with a diagnostics and status monitoring package, which reports any changes in the siren's status to the FOC.

-- City of Moore "Code Red" mass notification system.
+- City of Moore mass notification system.
 This system mass calls telephone numbers within a specified area and plays a recorded message upon answer.
-It also sends email and text messages.
-The system may be activated from any telephone and computer combination by the City's Emergency Management or Dispatch personnel, - NOAA All-Hazards Radio.
+It also sends email and text messages. - NOAA All-Hazards Radio.
 The National Weather Service operates a system that broadcasts warning information concerning both weather and other civil emergencies via tone-alerted radios that can be purchased by the general public. - Broadcast television and radio.
 Several commercial broadcast television and numerous radio stations exist in the Oklahoma City area.
 Many of these stations interrupt their normal programming to provide warning information when emergencies are happening. - Social Media.
-This includes several public services such as Facebook and Twitter.
+This includes several public services such as Facebook and X/Twitter.
 The City of Moore has the ability to send messages via these systems to those who have "followed" various City accounts. - Internet.
 Various governmental and private entities offer programs to send email with warning information to subscribers.
 In addition, many internet web sites exist that have various forms of alerting and warning information on them.
-One example of this is the Homeland Security Alerting System that is commonly found on web sites concerning terrorism. - Paging.
-The State of Oklahoma Dept. of Emergency Management offers a program to send texts with warning information to emergency responders and certain special needs groups.
-Various other governmental and commercial entities also offer similar programs to the general public. - Amber Alert.
+One example of this is the Homeland Security Alerting System that is commonly found on web sites concerning terrorism. - Amber Alert.
 The Amber Alert system is a joint project of the Governor's office, the Department of Public Safety, local law enforcement agencies, and various media outlets.
 The purpose of the Amber Alert system is to immediately saturate the media in the event of a child kidnapping.
 The primary entry point for the Amber Alert system is the DPS Comm Center.